zhouzilong2020/418-lock/README.md

 Week of April 25 :one:
 -  refine test drive :white_check_mark:
-- sythesis workload for testing
+-  sythesis workload for testing :white_check_mark:
--  automate test process and produce figure
+-  automate test process and produce figure :white_check_mark:

 Week of April 25 :two:
 - basic analysis for different lock performance under different workload

 Week of May 2 :one:
 - final report and demo scratch

 Week of May 2 :two:
 -  Finalize poster and demo